PsiQ/qref/README.md

 ## HQAR format

+HQAR format represents quantum programs as a hierarchical directed acyclic graphs (DAGs).
+That's a mouthful, so let us unpack what it means:

+- *hierarchical*: each node can contain subgraphs, i.e. routines can be nested inside larger routines.
+- *directed*: information flow is unidirectional, and the direction is unambiguous.
+- *acyclic*: meaning there are no loops.

-Consider the following hierarchical dag a hypothetical quantum program:
+Consider the following hierarchical DAG of a hypothetical quantum program:

 ![program example](example_routine.svg)